Bradydawg/hubcore/README.md

 Hub Core is a plugin for the core of a minecraft networks hub server.
 It currenty has some good base features.
 Currently, the HubCore plugin has a chat formatting feature which works with most permissions plugins to display a users prefix, along with whatever their displayname is.
-It also has a name color and chat color feature, which allows a user to change their name color or chat color (granted that they have the correct permissions).
+It has a name color and chat color feature, which allows a user to change their name color or chat color (granted that they have the correct permissions).
+It has a complete Hub Navigator, which comes with a navigation compass with a server selector GUI, a shop button, an equippable elytra (with unlimited fireworks and a boost), a lobby effects menu, and a lobby selector GUI.
 Finally, the HubCore plugin allows users to private message eachother with the /msg command, and allows administrators to monitor these conversations with the /socialspy command.

 ## HubCore Dependencies:
 HubCore was built with weight in mind, therefore, it only relies on two plugins: